-The Quickway Community Manager will determine the means of communication, in liaison with relevant authorities, which will vary based on the size and severity of the pollution incident.
-In determining the extent of community notification, the Quickway Community Manager will consider the nature of the pollutant, magnitude of its emission, as well as the direction and manner of its transmission.
+The Quickway and/or CreekConnect Community Manager will determine the means of communication, in liaison with relevant authorities, which will vary based on the size and severity of the pollution incident.
+In determining the extent of community notification, the Quickway and/or CreekConnect Community Manager will consider the nature of the pollutant, magnitude of its emission, as well as the direction and manner of its transmission.